getify/eslint-plugin-arrow-require-this/README.md

 var i = (j = k => k) => this.foo(j);
 ```

+**Note:** In each of the above examples, at least one of the `=>` arrow functions does not have its own `this`, hence the mode's rule failure (which doesn't consider nested `this`).

 ## npm Package

-If you want to use this plugin with a global install of ESLint:
+To use this plugin with a global install of ESLint (recommended):

 ```cmd
 npm install -g @getify/eslint-plugin-arrow-require-this
 ```

-If you want to use this plugin with a local install of ESLint:
+To use this plugin with a local install of ESLint:

 ```cmd
 npm install @getify/eslint-plugin-arrow-require-this
 ```

-## Environment Support

-This utility uses ES6 (aka ES2015) features.
-If you need to support environments prior to ES6, transpile it first (with Babel, etc).

 ## Builds

 [![Build Status](https://travis-ci.org/getify/eslint-plugin-arrow-require-this.svg?branch=master)](https://travis-ci.org/getify/eslint-plugin-arrow-require-this)
 [![npm Module](https://badge.fury.io/js/%40getify%2Feslint-plugin-arrow-require-this.svg)](https://www.npmjs.org/package/@getify/eslint-plugin-arrow-require-this)

-The distribution library file (`dist/arrow-require-this.js`) comes pre-built with the npm package distribution, so you shouldn't need to rebuild it under normal circumstances.
+If you need to bundle/distribute this eslint plugin, use `dist/arrow-require-this.js`, which comes pre-built with the npm package distribution; you shouldn't need to rebuild it under normal circumstances.

 However, if you download this repository via Git:

-1. The included build utility (`scripts/build-core.js`) builds (and minifies) `dist/arrow-require-this.js` from source. **The build utility expects Node.js version 6+.**
+1. The included build utility (`scripts/build-core.js`) builds (and minifies) `dist/arrow-require-this.js` from source.

 2. To install the build and test dependencies, run `npm install` from the project root directory.

-    - **Note:** This `npm install` has the effect of running the build for you, so no further action should be needed on your part.

-4. To manually run the build utility with npm:
+3. To manually run the build utility with npm:

     ```cmd
     npm run build
     ```

-5. To run the build utility directly without npm:
+4. To run the build utility directly without npm:

     ```cmd
     node scripts/build-core.js